news-r/guardian/README.md

 API calls then execute them with `gd_call`.
-This is because the package is built upon the [async package](https://github.com/r-lib/async) which lets you execute API calls asynchonously: the (free) developer plan allows you to do up to 12 calls per second so the package calls “prepared” calls in batches of 12.
+This is because the package is built upon the [async package](https://github.com/r-lib/async) which lets you execute API calls asynchonously: the (free) developer plan allows you to do up to 12 calls per second so the package “prepares” calls.
+Then executes them with `gd_call` in batches of 12 (per second).
 If you have a premium account you can change the batch size with the argument `batch_size` in `gd_call`.
+This allows collecting data much faster than if they were done one after the other.

 Below we look for 15 pages of articles on “Brexit”.